Rita Kogler Carver: Education

-Carver was born in North Tonawanda, New York and graduated from Stroudsburg High School in Stroudsburg, Pennsylvania in 1981.
+Carver was born in North Tonawanda, New York, and graduated from Stroudsburg High School in Stroudsburg, Pennsylvania, in 1981.

 She attended Cedar Crest College in Allentown, Pennsylvania, graduating in 1985 with a BA in theater.
 “I was dared to try out for a part in my sophomore year of college, and I got the part.
 When it came time for set building and technical design, and the builders asked if anyone knew how to use power tools or a screwdriver – because Cedar Crest was a women’s college at the time – so, I volunteered.
 My dad taught me how to do all that stuff.
 From then on, I always worked behind the scenes; I caught the theater bug pretty quickly,” she said of her time there.

 Carver subsequently studied with Gustav Rehberger at the Art Students League of New York in New York City.
 She later attended graduate school in the Tisch School of Arts at New York University, graduating in 1989 with an MFA in lighting design.

 Career

 After graduation from NYU, Carver began work in theater as a lighting designer, working on Broadway, Off-Broadway, and in regional theater, dance, and opera.

-In 1996, she branched into television, gaining work on news shows and soap operas for ABC Television and a variety of shows for VH1 and the Food Network.
+In 1996, she branched into television, gaining work on news shows and daytime dramas for ABC Television and a variety of shows for VH1 and the Food Network.
 She then expanded into talk shows, including The Montel Williams Show.
-She was part of the team that designed the NBC News studios for the 2000 Summer Olympics, for which she won an Emmy.
+She was part of the team that designed the NBC News studios for the 2000 Summer Olympics, for which she won an EMMY Award.

 Carver has been teaching for over fifteen years, including at New York University, SUNY Fredonia, Dutchess Community College, and Westchester Community College.
 She has written articles for the trade magazines Lighting Dimensions and IEEE MultiMedia.
 She was one of the original moderators for a pro lighting forum on Creative Cow.